illusion0001/orbisunjailed/cheats.md

 * There are a variety of cheats to various games like Bloodbourne, Ace Combat 7, COD, etc that can unlock multiple lifes, items, etc.

+## GoldHEN Cheat Manager

+ * **This method has been added to GolHEN 2.2.
+This method is the new recommended way to use cheats.**
+ * Make sure you have GoldHEN 2.2 first!
+A quick way to see your version is by going to Settings > System > System Information.
+ * If you have a older version, reboot your PS4, clear Internet's Browser Cookies & Browsing Data, and re-load your exploit host.
+ * After you load GoldHEN, FTP to your PC or use PS4Xplorer and navigate to **/data/GoldHEN/cheats/**.
+ * <a href="https://www.mediafire.com/file/ozve6pyf755ujub/PS4TRAINER_JSON.zip/file" Download and extract all json files to json folder </a>.
+ * After copying all json files, simply open your game, let it load and hold down Share button on your PS4 controller to bring GoldHEN Cheats Manager.
+ * Done.

 ## Online Cheats

  * **This does not mean tweaks for online multiplayer games, rather online method of achieving these cheats.**